 In the "User Mode", "Figure 1b", another FIFO and another BRAM are added.
 These copies allow to decouple the Host2Board data flow from the Board2Host data flow.
 There are two clocks domains also: the PCIe side is clocked with the 125MHz clock derived from the bus, the User side is clocked with the 200MHz clock present on the ML605 board.
-The UserLogic realize a loopback for Registers, FIFO and BRAM in the 200MHz clock domain, the schematics is reported in Appendix.
-It was generated with Xilinx SystemGenerator 12.3.
-The source project is "PCIe_UserLogic_00.mdl".
+The UserLogic realize a loopback for Registers, FIFO and BRAM in the 200MHz clock domain, the schematics is reported in Appendix..